LM-loleris/RobloxPrinter/README.md

 * Thermal printers are fast, do not use ink (temperature sensitive paper) and are extremely easy to maintain.
-* Initially I controlled a printer (PeriPage A6) with a laptop running windows - it was much easier to setup than a professional receipt printer since there were windows drivers for it.
+* Initially I controlled a printer (PeriPage A6) with a laptop running windows - it was much easier to setup and find and install windows drivers for.
 It's easy to print on a windows supported printer using Python with the [pywin32 library](http://timgolden.me.uk/pywin32-docs/win32print.html).
 The drawbacks of the PeriPage A6 route specifically was the inability to detect when the paper has run out.